What is the use of PETG film?

 5. Non-Toxic and Odourless Emissions

-PETG is non-toxic and odourless during 3D printing, making it perfect for both home and office use.
+PETG is non-toxic and emits no odors during 3D printing, rendering it suitable for residential and corporate environments.

 Disadvantages